How to Neutralize Odors In The Fridge

 - Cookie sheet

-Steps to get rid of bad smells in a fridge
+Steps to get rid of refrigerator smells

 Remove.
 First, remove everything from the fridge and discard any items that may be spoiled or expired.
 Wipe down any jars or containers that are sticky or have exposed food residue.
 Next, remove any surfaces inside the fridge such as drawers, adjustable shelves, or racks and soak them in hot water and dish soap as you clean the rest of the fridge’s interior.